dogodigi/community_mapping/en/chapters/using_fieldpapers.md

 ## Objective

-Students will learn how to create an atlas and print fieldpapers to take with them on the field day.
-The printing can also be handled by the teacher.
+Learn how to create an atlas and print fieldpapers to take with you on the field day.
+The printing can also be handled centrally.

 ## Materials and equipment